Interest (in rate)

 Fixed-rate mortgage loans are available in a variety of repayment terms, with 30-, 20- and 15-year fixed-rate mortgages being the most popular.

 The 30-year fixed-rate mortgage is one of the most popular mortgages.
-Many people like the fixed interest rate and lower monthly payments.
+Many people like a 30-year fixed interest rate and lower monthly payments.
 But since the term of the loan is long, you’ll pay more interest over the life of the loan than you would on a shorter-term mortgage, and you’ll build equity more slowly.

 A 20-year fixed-rate mortgage helps you pay off your home faster and build equity more quickly than longer-term fixed-rate mortgages.
 A 20-year fixed-rate mortgage generally has a lower interest rate than longer-term home loans but higher monthly payments.